 The PRA requires that firms should have an Actuarial function and has specified that firms should appoint a Chief Actuary as set out under the PRA's senior managers' regime.
-The Company's Chief Actuary is a Senior Management Function ("SMF"), reports functionally to the VLL Managing Director and is a member of the Executive Committee.
-The Company has various actuarial teams that perform the work and provide the information necessary to fulfil the requirements of the Actuarial function as set out in Article 48 of the Solvency II Directive.
+The Company's Chief Actuary is a Senior Management Function ("SMF"), reports functionally to the Company's Managing Director and is a member of the Executive Committee.
+The Company has various actuarial teams that perform the work and provide the information necessary to fulfil the requirements of the Actuarial function as set out in the PRA Rulebook.